MAPS-ExM/MAPS/README.md

 - Adjust the cuda version in `environment.yaml` based on your GPU.
 - Create a new conda environment with `conda env create -f environment.yaml`
 - Install the package with `pip install -e .`

+The software was written on OS: Rocky Linux 8.10 (Green Obsidian) / 4.18.0-553.45.1.el8_10.x86_64.
+Quadro RTX 6000 and A100-pcie-80gb were used with CUDA version 12.8.
+The specific python environment can be [re-created](https://github.com/conda/conda-lock) based on the `conda.lock` file.

 ## Errors:
 - If you run the scripts like `train_outline.py` from within their directories, update the `PYTHONPATH` variable like